Everything you need to know about welsh onion seeds

 How do I store harvested Welsh onions?

-What is the ideal temperature for growing Welsh onions?
-Welsh onions thrive in cool to moderate temperatures, ideally between 10-20°C. They can tolerate light frosts, making them suitable for early spring or late summer planting.
-Extreme heat can cause stress and reduce bulb development.
+Welsh onions thrive in cool to moderate temperatures, ideally between 10-20°C. They can tolerate light frosts but extreme heat may reduce bulb development.

-Can Welsh onions be grown indoors?
-Welsh onions can be grown indoors, provided they receive enough light and have suitable growing conditions.
-Use a container with good drainage and a high-quality potting mix.
-Place the container in a sunny location or under grow lights, and maintain consistent moisture and cooler temperatures to mimic outdoor conditions.
+Yes, Welsh onions can be grown indoors if they receive enough light.
+Use a container with good drainage and place it in a sunny location or under grow lights.

 How do I thin Welsh onion seedlings?